ilios/user-guide/dashboard/calendar-search-and-filter-options.md

 ## Search Options

 By default, the filters needed to perform a search on the calendar are not activated.
-Us the (Show Filters/Hide Filters) Toggle to activate them.
+Use the (Show Filters/Hide Filters) Toggle to activate them.
+The filters are not available until "All Events" has been selected.

-It may be helpful to also toggle to view "All Events" (as shown above) rather than just filtering your own schedule.

 To activate the filters ...